 - If pupils have any symptoms of coronavirus they should self-isolate at home and arrange to have a test to see if they have coronavirus.
 If anyone in their household or support bubble has symptoms they should self-isolate.

 - Children, drivers and passenger assistants who have been in contact with someone who has developed symptoms whilst at school or on home-to-school transport do not need to go home to self-isolate unless i) they develop symptoms themselves (in which case, they should arrange a test), ii) the symptomatic person subsequently tests positive, or iii) if they have been requested to do so by NHS Test and Trace.

-- On certain public transport services in Shropshire which are used by many pupils and where there is a high risk of buses not being able to carry all the pupils/passengers wanting to travel, at the request of government we'll be providing additional buses/coaches to supplement the main public service bus.
+- On certain public transport services in Shropshire which are used by many pupils and where there may be a risk of buses not being able to carry all the pupils/passengers wanting to travel, we'll work with the bus operators to provide additional capacity where necessary.

 - The government announced the return of all pupils to all schools wef 8 March 2021 and Shropshire’s school transport network is fully re-activated from that date.

 - Coronavirus is understood to be easy to kill on surfaces - normal cleaning products will do this.
 Operators should ensure that all touch points on school transport vehicles have been cleaned to protect against coronavirus prior to and after every new journey – this includes door handles, keys, handrails, armrests, seat backs, seatbelts, driver controls, etc. [NB operators should contact us if they have any difficulties in sourcing appropriate cleaning supplies/PPE]